 Hydrogen is the most abundant element in the universe; however, it is rarely found in its elemental form on Earth.
 It must be produced from a hydrogen-containing feedstock (e.g., water, biomass, fossil fuels, or waste materials) using an energy source.
 Once hydrogen is produced, it can be used to store, move, and deliver energy to where it is needed.
 Hydrogen can be stored as a liquid, gas, or chemical compound, and is converted to energy via traditional combustion methods (in engines, furnaces, or gas turbines), through electrochemical processes (in fuel cells), and through hybrid approaches such as integrated combined cycle gasification and fuel cell systems.
 It is also used as a feedstock or fuel in a number of industries, including petroleum refining, ammonia production, food and pharmaceutical production, and metals manufacturing.
-Hydrogen can be produced in large centralized production facilities or in smaller distributed production facilities, and can be transported via truck, pipeline, tanker, or other means.29 production and end uses within three of the most energy intensive sectors of our economy: transportation, electricity generation, and manufacturing.30
+Hydrogen can be produced in large centralized production facilities or in smaller distributed production facilities, and can be transported via truck, pipeline, tanker, or other means.

-Hydrogen, as a versatile energy carrier and chemical feedstock, offers advantages that unite all our nation's energy resources-renewables, nuclear, and fossil fuels-and enables innovations in energy
+Hydrogen, as a versatile energy carrier and chemical feedstock, offers advantages that unite all our nation's energy resources-renewables, nuclear, and fossil fuels-and enables innovations in energy production and end uses within three of the most energy intensive sectors of our economy: transportation, electricity generation, and manufacturing.

-29 U.S. Department of Energy.
+&lt;sup>29 U.S. Department of Energy.
 December 2024.
 "Department of Energy Hydrogen Program Plan."
-Department of Energy Hydrogen Program Plan
+Department of Energy Hydrogen Program Plan.